wellbyt3/bugalytics-leaderboard/README.md

 Having this data point unlocks answers to some of our most pressing questions about audit contests:
 - What is the optimal $ per nSLOC to attract a certain skill level of competitor?
-- Which platforms attract the highest skilled security researchers?
+- Which contests attract the highest skilled security researchers?
 - Do conditional pots attract a lower total skill?
-- Does the model of the specific platforms matter?
+- Does the model of the platforms impact skill attracted?
 - And much, much more.

 To fill this gap, I've developed an approach to quantitfying the skill of a security researcher — and the beta version is ready.